magnusmartin85/off-canvas-menu/README.md

 ## Development

-To serve on localhost run `npm start` on the command line.
+To serve on localhost run `npm run start` on the command line.

 ## Build

-For a production build run `npm build` on the command line.
+For a production build run `npm run build` on the command line.

 ## Demo